PluieElectrique/ena/README.md

 ### Scraping mechanics

-* Requests are not retried.
-If a media request fails, the media will never be downloaded.
-If a thread request fails, data will be lost unless the thread is fetched again in the future and the request succeeds
 * Though the bumped off/deleted detection should be better than Asagi, it still has flaws: (If absolute accuracy is required a `HEAD` request could be sent for each thread)
     * If `poll_interval` is too long or the scraped board moves too quickly, threads may not be marked correctly
     * If the last _n_ threads from the catalog are deleted, they will be marked as bumped off

 ### Data loss

+* Thread fetches are not retried.
+If a thread request fails, data will be lost unless the thread is fetched again in the future and the request succeeds
 * Threads and posts deleted on 4chan while Ena is stopped will not be marked as such when it restarts
 * If Ena crashes in the process of updating an archived thread, on restart the thread may be marked as "archived" even if the update never happened.
 Thus, changes between the last poll of the thread and the archival of it may be lost
+* If a media fails to download because of a recoverable error (i.e. not a 404), Ena will retry the download with exponential backoff.
+The current delay is 2 seconds, 4 seconds, 8 seconds, and so on up to 256 seconds.
+After waiting the maximum delay, Ena will give up
-* As mentioned above, if Ena crashes while media are queued to download, on restart they will not be re-queued.
-Thus, they will never be downloaded
+* If Ena crashes while media are queued to download, on restart they will not be automatically re-queued.
+Thus, those media will be lost unless they are re-queued from a thread

 ## Legal